Skip to content

 Where can I give blood?

-You can give blood in one of our donor centres, in Edinburgh, Livingston, Glasgow, Aberdeen, Inverness and Dundee.
+You can give blood in one of our donor centres, in Edinburgh, Glasgow, Aberdeen, Inverness and Dundee.
 We also collect blood in communities across Scotland.
 To find out when we're in your area next, go to the homepage and search on your town or postcode.

 How often can I give blood?